iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 Besides, the <i>Indexation Block</i> feature is a tool to store arbitrary, indexed data with verified origin in the ledger.

+Note, that an <i>ExtendedOutput</i> in its simplest possible form without feature blocks or native tokens is functionally equivalent to a <i>SigLockedSingleOutput</i>: it has an address and an IOTA balance.
+Therefore, aforementioned output type, that was [introduced for Chrysalis Part 2](https://github.com/iotaledger/protocol-rfcs/pull/18) is deprecated with the modification of the [Transaction Payload RFC](https://github.com/iotaledger/protocol-rfcs/pull/40).

 <table>
     <details>